ginguglia/bh-waveform-applet/README.md

   - coalescence time and ringdown time,
   - sample rate and window length.
 - Provides a **“detector view”** via a simple hard bandpass in frequency space:
   - choose presets (aLIGO-ish, ET-ish, etc.) or set custom f_low / f_high.
+- Provides an interactive chirp audio playback feature that reproduces the characteristic “chirp” sound associated with the (pedagogical) merger waveform.

 ## Intended use
 This is an **outreach / intuition / teaching** tool.